barrosflavio/my_go_model/readme.md

 # Welcome to Project XYZ!

-This is an amazing project that aims to [brief project description].
+This is an project that aims to [brief project description].

 To better understand our project, we invite you to explore the following documents: